 Since this material is known to stretch make sure you get a tight pair.
 The golden rule is to make sure your toes are touching the end of the shoe, but they are not cramped up.

 Following this advice can keep your shoes fitting well after the stretch.

-This has mostly the same properties of unlined but the stretch is reduced.
+This has mostly the same properties as unlined but the stretch is reduced.

-When buying shoes with lined leather keep in mind it might not stretch as much as your used too.
+When buying shoes with lined leather keep in mind it might not stretch as much as you are used to.